 Infant daycare teachers are trained to watch the rise and fall that indicates breathing, to listen for certain indicators that might indicate distress, and to regularly check on sleeping babies.
-This requires that babies are never in a completely dark environment and, in many cases, without sound machines that can be so soothing to babies.
+This requires that babies are never in a completely dark environment (use code Cara for 10% off) and, in many cases, without sound machines that can be so soothing to babies.

 For swaddling to be safe, we need to know the physical skills of each individual baby.
 This may not be possible in a daycare environment, and many babies begin their time in daycare around the same age we typically see those signs of rolling.
 To keep all babies as safe as possible, a universal no-swaddling policy makes sense.